gotar1/Data-Engineering-Sqlalchemy/README.md

 Python, jupyter notebook and pandas were utilized to do data cleanup and add unique IDs to each data set. we used DBD website [DBD](https://www.quickdatabasediagrams.com/) to build four tables [here](ETL Project DBD Schema.png) and Schemas [here](ETL_Schema.sql).
 Primary and Foreign keys were unitlized to build relations between tables.

 # 3- Load:
-We used PostgresSQL to build and store our database.
+We used pgAdmin 4 and PostgresSQL to build and store our database.
 Final database consist of four tables.

 1- Films: Contain informations about movie length, budget, awards and ratings.